DavidFW1960/bom-weather-card/info.md

 # BOM Weather Card

 ## Latest Changes

+This card will now respect locale formatting (commas instead of decimal points etc)

+Also added my illuminance sensor and history graph to display and also a more information card utilising some of the other templates.

 Added this card to the card picker in Lovelace

 In the latest BOM component, a number of sensors have been renamed.